-In the 1960s, Gladstar had a little shop in Sebastopol, CA, called Rosemary’s Garden, where she sold herbs and herbal remedies, many of which were based on Eastern European formulas passed down from her grandmother.
+In the 1960s, Gladstar had a little shop in Sebastopol, CA, called Rosemary’s Garden.
+Here, she sold herbs and herbal remedies, many of which were based on Eastern European formulas passed down from her grandmother.
 (The shop still exists today, under new management.)

-Today, most states have programs for teaching herbal and Chinese medicine, but when Gladstar opened her store, few people knew about the benefits of medicinal plants, says Josef Brinckmann, Traditional Medicinals vice-president of sustainability.
+Today, most states have programs for teaching herbal and Chinese medicine, but when Gladstar opened her store, few people knew about the benefits of medicinal plants, says Josef Brinckmann, former Traditional Medicinals vice president of sustainability.
 He is currently a Research Fellow at the company.

 “Now you can buy herbal medicine products in any grocery or drug store, but in the mid-seventies, you could only buy them in food co-ops and tiny health food shops,” he says.

 As word spread about Rosemary’s Garden, hundreds of people, including Brinckmann himself, came there to purchase Gladstar’s herbal teas.
 Then, one day, community activist and environmentalist Drake Sadler walked in, and he and Gladstar discovered they shared a vision for spreading the word about the healing power of food and herbs.

 “Drake observed that there was interest and a need for that type of home herbal remedy,” says Brinckmann.

 Gladstar and Sadler’s friendship eventually evolved into a partnership, out of which Traditional Medicinals was formed in 1974.
 Under Sadler’s leadership in particular, the company brought medicinal herbal teas to a nationwide market using a deep-green business model.
 Committed to educating the public on the benefits of herbal medicine, it aimed to function as the country’s “community herbalist.”